rowland007/Cyber-Playbook/docs/glossary.md

 - **False Positive** - Incorrectly classifying benign activity as malicious.
 - **Feasibility Study** - The analysis of a problem to determine if it can be solved effectively.
 The operational (will it work?), economical (costs and benefits), and technical (can it be built?) aspects are part of the study.
 Results of the study determine whether the solution should be implemented (PC Magazine, 2019).
 - **Feature Creep** - The continual adding of new functions to an information system project while it is in the process of being programmed (PC Magazine, 2019).
+- **Federal Information Processing Standards (FIPS)** - A standard for adoption and use by Federal agencies that has been developed within the Information Technology Laboratory and published by the National Institute of Standards and Technology (Dukes, 2015).
+- **Federal Information Security Management Act (FISMA)** - Title III of the E-Government Act requiring each federal agency to develop, document, and implement an agency-wide program to provide information security for the information and information systems that support the operations and assets of the agency, including those provided or managed by another agency, contractor, or other source (Dukes, 2015).
+- **Federal Information Technology Security Assessment Framework (FITSAF)** - A five level information technology security program effectiveness capability reviewing management, operational, and technical control objectives (Roback, 2000).
 - **File** - A collection of information logically grouped into a single entity and referenced by a unique name, such as a file name.
 - **File Allocation Unit** - A group of contiguous sectors, also known as a cluster.
 - **File Header** - Data within a file that contains identifying information about the file and possibly metadata with information about the file contents.